-The estimated Taxable Property Value is $25.8 billion (July 1, 2014 value), a significant increase from what had been projected.
+The estimated Taxable Property Value is estimated to be $25.8 billion (July 1, 2014 value), a significant increase over what had been anticipated.

-The largest part of the $527 million dollar pie is Charges for Services, coming in at $185 million with Property Tax revenue coming in a close second at $169 million.
+The largest part of the $527 million dollar pie comes from Charges for Services, coming in at $185 million with property tax revenue coming in a close second at $169 million.

-County staff will also stay the same at 1,677 county employees.
+County Staff will also stays the same at 1,677 county employees.

-The next regular BOCC meeting is scheduled for this coming Tuesday, June 17, 2014.
-It is the last before the summer recess.
+The next regular BOCC Meeting is this coming Tuesday, June 17, the last before the BOCC goes into recess.